AminMahpour/PyMAP/docs/Introduction.rst

 Why pyMAP?
 ----------
 This is a very interesting question that desevered to be answered properly.
-All 450K platform analysis software are made with R.
+All 450K platform analysis software developed so far are made using R.
-While we think R is a power statistical platform, we also believe python, which is a powerful language can also be used for these analysis. pyMAP offers a more powerful alternative which utilizes python scripts and can also be modified further.
+While we think R is a power statistical platform, we also believe in diversity of analysis platforms.
+Python, which is a powerful language can also be used for these analysis. pyMAP, implemented in native python, offers a more powerful alternative which utilizes python scripts and can also be modified further.

 Documentation
 -------------